earthdaily/qgis-plugin/README.md

 ### Prerequisites

 To be able to get maps within QGIS, please make sure you have valid credentials.
-If you need to get trial access, please register [here](https://earthdailyagro.com/geosys-api/#get-started)
+If you need to get trial access, please register [here](https://earthdailyagro.com/geosys-api/#get-started).

+This project has been testes with QGIS 3.22.3

 ### Installation